waysidekoi/graduate-guide/interviewing.md

 ### Plug your gaps
 Identify your gaps in knowledge.
 Plug those gaps __before__ the interview.
 If you're applying for a Junior Dev Full Stack position, consider these topics to be fair game:

-* OO Design Patterns
+#### OO Design Patterns
 * Describe encapsulation.
 Open up an editor and code me an example of encapsulation.
 * Desribe polymorphism.
 How is polymorphism accomplished in strongly typed languages?
 How is it accomplished in weakly typed languages?
 * When would you use inheritence?
 What are it's benefits and drawbacks?
 * What is a class?
 * What is an object?
 Are only instances of classes objects?

-* Standard Algorithms -- You don't need to memorize these, but should be able to implement them given a description.
+#### Standard Algorithms -- You don't need to memorize these, but should be able to implement them given a description.
 * Sorting (insertion, merge, bubble)
 * Linear Search
 * Binary Search

-* Data structures (be able to implement these in the language of your choice)
+#### Data structures (be able to implement these in the language of your choice)
 * Array
 * Hash
 * Linked List, Double Linked List
 * Set

-* How the internet works
+#### How the internet works
 * What's the difference between the internet and the web?
 * What are some common networking protocols?
 * What is DNS?
 * What's an IP address?
 * What is a packet?
 * What does routing do?

-* How HTTP works
+#### How HTTP works
 * Desribe an HTTP request and response.
 * HTTP is stateless, what does that mean?
 * What technique is used to track state over HTTP?
 * What is an HTTP response code?
 What are some common codes?

-* Plain ol' Ruby
+#### Ruby
 * Classes
 * Modules
 * Objects
 * class methods, instance methods
 * method_missing
 * Blocks/procs/lamdas
 * self
 * public/protected/private
 * Enumberable

+#### Javascript
+*

+#### Relational Databases
-* Plain ol' Javascript
+*

+#### TDD
-* TDD
+* Can you actually TDD something simple?
+For example:
+  * A program to score a bowling game
+  * A method that finds the greatest common divisor of two numbers?
 * Can you write an rspec test outside of Rails?